top of page

 The Whisky Punch

-December 24th is eggnog day!
+December 24th is Eggnog Night!

 Traditionally consumed throughout Canada and the United States at Christmas every year, eggnog is a rich concoction traditionally made with milk and/or creamsugar, whipped eggs (which gives it a frothy texture) and, in some recipes, distilled spirits such as brandyrum or bourbon.
 The finished serving is often garnished with a sprinkling of ground cinnamon or nutmeg.